ZhouSusan/CSharp_NetCore_Human/README.md

+# Human Game
+## Summary
+C# learning repo divided into two parts.
+First part deals with object instantiation, oop principles at work, and an optional bonus challenge.
+Second part works with changing state, casting objects, method parameters, and method calling.
+Also includes a bonus challenge.

-# Assignment Part 1: Human
+## Assignment Part 1: Human

 Let's get our feet wet with some OOP practice in C#!
 This first assignment shouldn't take us too much effort, but that's ok since at this point we should be feeling pretty comfortable working with Classes and Objects.